 Mr. Reed Biggers is the Senior Vice President/ Business Development & Commercial Lending with Heritage First Bank, Rome, GA since 2009.
 Prior to that, Mr. Biggers was the Vice President of Business Banking at Heritage First Bank, Rome, GA from 2003 – 2009.
-He is on the personnel committee for Cancer Navigators, Inc. Mr. Biggers is married to fellow board member Lee Walburn’s daughter- Mrs. Shannon Walburn Biggers and they have two children.
+Mr. Biggers is married to fellow board member Lee Walburn’s daughter- Mrs. Shannon Walburn Biggers and they have two children.
 Mr. Biggers loves the outdoors, fishing, hunting and tennis.
 Mr. Biggers is the treasurer of the Board of Directors for Cancer Navigators, Inc.

-Dr. Sheila Bennett, Senior Vice President and Chief of Patient Services at Floyd Medical Center, has been awarded a Doctorate of Nursing Practice from American Sentinel University in Denver, CO in January 2015.
+Dr. Sheila Bennett, Executive Vice President and Chief of Patient Services at Floyd Medical Center, was awarded a Doctorate of Nursing Practice from American Sentinel University in Denver, CO in January 2015.
 Dr. Bennett joined the Floyd family in 2007.
 Dr. Bennett received her Nursing Degree from Dalton College; Bachelor of Science in Nursing from Jacksonville University, Jacksonville, Fla.; Bachelor of Science in Health Arts from the University of St. Francis, Joliet, Ill.; Master in Health Care Administration from the University of St. Francis, Joliet, Ill.
-Dr. Bennett was appointed to the Cancer Navigators Board of Directors in 2014.
+Dr. Bennett has served on the Cancer Navigators Board of Directors since 2014.